jacv888/aider-mcp-upgraded/README.md

 - ✅ **No Duplication** - Clear separation of responsibilities
 - ✅ **Independent Evolution** - Systems can be updated separately
 - ✅ **User Clarity** - Know exactly which tool to use when
+- ✅ **Universal Token Reduction** - Analytics and savings now apply to all major Python, JavaScript, and TypeScript frameworks

 ## 📋 USER GUIDANCE